-As recent news headlines confirm, data breaches continue to be a threat to companies regardless of size.
-From reputational harm, disruption to your daily business, to significant monetary penalties and litigation, the potential consequences of a data breach are significant.
-It is more important than ever that companies evaluate their cybersecurity readiness plan, from policies and procedures to privacy concerns under the GDPR to ensure they are ready if a breach occur.
-While there is no one-size fits all approach to preventing data breaches, there are many best practices companies can employ to help minimize the risk of being breached.
-From regular conducting risk assessments and inventorying of the data that you collect to developing and testing your incident response plan, preparation is the name of the game.
+As recent news headlines confirm, data breaches continue to threaten companies regardless of size.
+From reputational harm, and disruption to your daily business, to significant monetary penalties and litigation, the potential consequences of a data breach are significant.
+It is more important than ever that companies evaluate their cybersecurity readiness plan, from policies and procedures to privacy concerns under the GDPR to ensure they are ready if a breach occurs.
+While there is no one-size fits all approach to preventing data breaches, there are many best practices companies can employ to help minimize the risk of a breach.
+From regular conducting risk assessments and inventorying of the data that you collect to developing and testing your Incident Response Plan, preparation is the name of the game.
 One component of your data security program, an Incident Response Plan, is an important step you should have in place to help mitigate and contain an incident if one occurs.

 What is an Incident Response Plan?

-An Incident Response Plan sets forth the company’s procedure for identifying, reporting and responding to an incident should one occur.
-It ensures that everyone is on the same page if a data breach happens.
+An Incident Response Plan sets forth the company’s procedure for identifying, reporting, and responding to an incident should one occur.
+It helps to ensure everyone is on the same page if a data breach happens.
 At a minimum, here are some key elements that an Incident Response Plan should include:

-5) Identify how often the Incident Response Plan will be reviewed and updated.
+- Identify how often the Plan will be reviewed and updated.

 It is very important to have your Incident Response Plan reviewed by Legal Counsel to ensure it satisfies your legal obligations under various state, federal and international laws.
-Octillo attorneys are fully equipped to help you navigate this process and help reduce your risk and exposure should a data breach occur.
+If you have questions about creating a legally defensive Incident Response Plan contact the cybersecurity and incident response attorneys at Octillo.
+Our team of experienced attorneys, who are also devoted technologists, are fully equipped to help you navigate this process and help reduce your risk and exposure should a data breach occur.

 Attorney advertisement.
 Prior results do not guarantee a similar outcome.